openedx/edx-platform/docs/en_us/course_authors/source/getting_started/glossary.rst

   The page where students access the primary instructional materials for your course.
 Sections, subsections, units, and components are all accessed from the Courseware page.

+**Course-Wide Discussion Topic**

+  Optional categories that you create to guide how students find and share information in the course discussion.
+Examples of course-wide discussion topics include Announcements and Frequently Asked Questions.
+Students can contribute to these topics as soon as your course starts.

+  For more information, see :ref:`Organizing_discussions`.

 .. _Custom Response Problem: